uvarc/rc-learning/content/courses/python-introduction/ides.md

 Now re-run your sine-plotting code and observe how the variables acquire values.
 Change `sin` to `cos` and rerun your script.

+#### Environments in Spyder

+If you are running Spyder from within an environment, it should automatically set that interpreter as its "internal" interpreter.
+However, if you have installed a standalone spyder, it will generally be necessary to set the Python interpreter to one of your environments, even if it a base environment, since the standalone bundle includes only the Python packages required for Spyder itself.

+To activate a conda/mamba environment in Spyder, go to the Tools->Preferences->Python Interpreter menu.
+Select the "Use the following interpreter" button, then click the down arrow for the dropdown.
+It will see your environments as long as they are in a standard location and include the necessary support packages.
+Choose an environment by highlighting and clicking the path to the interpeter located in that environment; this is equivalent to activating it.

+{{< figure src="/courses/python-introduction/imgs/Spyder_envs.png" width=500px >}}

 ## Other IDEs

 Other popular IDEs for Python include the "fremium" [PyCharm](https://www.jetbrains.com/pycharm/).
 The "Community" (free) edition is adequate for most casual programmer's needs.
 Some organizations, such as the UVA Computer Science Department, hold licenses that students or employees can access.

 [VSCode](https://code.visualstudio.com/docs/languages/python) is another IDE that is very popular.
 It is multilanguage and integrates source control with [git](https://github.com/).
 Full support for most languages requires the use of an _extension_.
 Extensions are installed from the Extensions menu.
 Click on the stacked-boxes icon, or View->Extensions from the top bar.
 We recommend the Python extension supported by Microsoft.
 It will install several Python packages for syntax checking and debugging.

+The VSCode interface has some similarities to the Spyder editor pane's interface.

+{{< figure src="/courses/python-introduction/imgs/VSCode_python.png" width=500px >}}

+Environments are selected in VSCode in much the same way as in Spyder.
+Open the Command Palette with Ctrl-Shift-P.  If an appropriate extension is installed, a `Python: Select Interpreter` dropdown will be available.

+{{< figure src="/courses/python-introduction/imgs/VSCode_envs.png" width=500px >}}

+See their [documentation](https://code.visualstudio.com/docs/python/environments) for more details.